A Seminal Protest of 1970's Environmental Activism

 "A potent catalyst for social action.
 A fascinating educational and emotional experience that left me feeling that at last I understood exactly what happened at Seabrook.
 SEABROOK 1977 is full of surprises.
 Not only does it document the events—it also makes them meaningful.
 Above all, it never loses sight of the essential humanity of all the individuals involved."

 —Monica Faulkner, AMHERST MORNING RECORD

 "Superb directing.
 SEABROOK 1977 shows why Seabrook became legend."

 RECOMMENDED SUBJECT AREAS

-Environmental Studies • Environmental and Ecological Issues • Energy and Ecology • US Energy Policy • American Studies • Political Science • Sociology • American History • Communications • Philosophy • Politics & Government • Contemporary Social Movements • Social Change • Media and Contemporary Culture • Documentary Film Studies
+Environmental Studies • Environmental and Ecological Issues • Energy and Ecology • US Energy Policy • American Studies • Political Science • Sociology • American History • Communication • Philosophy of Nonviolence • Politics & Government • Contemporary Social Movements • Social Change • Media and Contemporary Culture • Documentary Film Studies